-- 5.1 Every person entering Canada shall, immediately after entering, present themselves to a screening officer at the nearest entry point before meeting with the Institutes representative.
-International students MUST enter Canada with a plan for quarantining that is arranged by the School for at least 15 days in advance of their first day of their program of study in order to be in compliance with the existing Emergency Order under the Quarantine Act, requiring mandatory quarantine upon arrival.
+5.1 International students MUST enter Canada with a plan for quarantining for at least 15 days in advance of their first day of their program of study in order to be in compliance with the existing Emergency Order under the Quarantine Act, requiring mandatory quarantine upon arrival.
 If you do not have one, you SHOULD NOT travel to Canada.
-You MUST wear face covering, maintain physical distancing and hand hygiene throughout the entire travel time. - 5.2 You will be picked up at the airport and to the pre-arranged mandatory 3-day quarantine accommodation with ABSOLUTELY NO diversions to anywhere.
-New medical facemask will be provided; dispose the used mask correctly.